 Adding a cosigner to your refinancing application could help you qualify for lower rates, especially if you don’t have strong credit or steady income.
 But you and your cosigner must be comfortable sharing debt, as your cosigner’s finances will be on the line if you can’t pay.

-When you refinance with CommonBond, the lender promises to cover the cost of a child’s education in the West African nation of Ghana.
+When you refinance with CommonBond, the lender promises to cover the cost of a child’s education in Laos, Nicaragua, Guatemala and Ghana.
 It partners with nonprofit organization Pencils of Promise to provide schools, teachers and technology to thousands of young learners.

-To date, CommonBond has donated over $1 million through this program.
+To date, CommonBond has donated over $1 million and built 470-plus schools through this program.
 If you want to refinance with a lender that’s committed to improving social good, CommonBond could be the right choice for you.